Skip to main content

 Database Size

-Netdata supports memory ballooning to automatically adjust its database memory size based on the number of time-series concurrently being collected.
+Netdata supports memory ballooning to automatically adjust its Database memory size based on the number of time-series concurrently being collected.

-The general formula, with the default configuration of database tiers, is:
+The general formula, with the default configuration of Database Tiers, is:

 memory = UNIQUE_METRICS x 16KiB + CONFIGURED_CACHES